hmrc/pension-scheme-return/README.md

 ***

-### Importing the Postman Collection
+### Importing the Bruno Collection

-In order to use postman script instead of frontend with full journey you need to import the json files these are collections and environments, into Postman.
+In order to use bruno script instead of frontend with full journey you need to import the bru files these are collections and environments, into Bruno.

-1. Open Postman
+1. Open Bruno

-2. Select collections tab and Import -> File -> Upload-> and select json file from postman folder on your repo

-Or

-1. Select collections tab and Import > select raw text on pop up > copy and paste the Collection > continue

-2. In the Collection tab on the left you should have a collection for PSR

-Note: Before you can use the collections **YOU MUST import the EnvironmentVariables**

-### Importing Environment Variables

-> To use the collections, Postman uses custom environment variables for setting bearer tokens, host names and other
-> things.
-These need importing before you can run any collection.

-1. Within Postman, Under My Workspace, select environments tab and Import -> File -> Upload-> and select json file from postman folder on your repo

-Or

-1. Under My Workspace, select environments tab and import > raw text on pop up > copy and paste the EnvironmentVariable > continue

-2. You should have a list of environments you can now use to run your collections against

-3. Set this required EnvironmentVariable as Active by clicking the tick
+2. Select open collection

+3. Navigate to the /test/resources/PSR with Login

+4. Select PSR with Login and open

+5. Gets all the collections and environment vars

 > #### Environment variable overview
 >
 > - `pension-scheme-return`         sets the host of the service requests to match the environment
-> - `pension-scheme-return-stub`    sets the host of the service requests to match the environment
 > - `auth`                          sets the host of the service requests to match the environment
 > - `bearer_token`                  sets the Authorization token to satisfy backend authentication

 ### LOGIN
 PSR-Login request in the collection is required in order to hit the secured backend endpoints.
-When you hit the PSR-LOGIN, we obtained the authToken from `auth-login-stub/session` url and setting it to the `bearer_token` field of environment variable.
+When you hit the PSR-LOGIN, we obtained the authToken from `government-gateway/session/login` url and setting it to the `bearer_token` field of environment variable.
 This `bearer_token` then will be used in any subsequent requests for Authorization.

 ***